AdaneNT/adanent.github.io/index.md

  <p>Welcome to my page!
 I’m Adane — an AI researcher working at the intersection of machine learning, computer vision, and multimodal AI.</p>

 <p style="text-align: justify;">
 My work focuses on building intelligent systems that can address complex real-world challenges.
 Currently, I am a postdoctoral researcher at <a href="https://mediafutures.no/">SFI MediaFutures </a> – University of Bergen, Norway, where I develop deep learning and generative models for media content generation and analysis.
-My recent projects involve LLMs, vision models (CLIP, Transformers, GANs), and collaborations with industry partners to create scalable AI solutions.
+My recent projects involve LLMs, vision models (Transformers, GANs), and collaborations with industry partners to create scalable AI solutions.
 </p>

 My current work at SFI MediaFutures involves using LLMs and vision models (e.g., CLIP, Transformers, GANs) to build AI-driven tools in collaboration with industry partners such as TV2 AS and Amedia.